-INOLA, Okla. — An Inola dad is raising concerns about his daughter's safety, after she came home from a volleyball tournament with a terrifying story to tell.
+INOLA, Okla. — An Inola dad is raising concerns about his daughter's safety, after she came home from a volleyball tournament and told him a terrifying story.

 “It's every parents nightmare to see their kid on the phone and you’re helpless in the situation," said Matthew.